jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (g) a statement of whether a part of the project is proposed as an alternative project in itself and, if so,—
     (i) a description of that part of the project; and (ii) an explanation of how that part of the project meets the criteria in section 22:
-  (h) a description of the anticipated and known adverse effects of the project on the environment:
+  (h) a description of the anticipated and known adverse effects of the project on the environment and the significance of those adverse effects:
   (i) a statement of any activities involved in the project that are prohibited activities under the Resource Management Act 1991:
   (j) a list of the persons and groups the applicant considers are likely to be affected by the project, including—
     (i) relevant local authorities: